-Is there a specific line in here or the part as a whole?
+Is there a specific line in here or is the part as a whole?

 It’s the first bit.
-With the ground it’s hard to film lines here and a lot of people talk to me about that.
+With the ground, it’s hard to film lines here.
+A lot of people talk to me about that.
 I get used to it pretty fast but he’s completely flowing, surfing, it’s like he’s on skatepark ground.
 He crosses a road and that always stuck with me.
-He’s just doing what he wants in the centre of London and it’s sick that you could do that at night.
+He’s just doing what he wants in the centre of London.
+It’s sick that you could do that at night.

-I’ve drawn up a bunch of connections between the parts you sent over and your own.
-Some of which might not exist… The first was Toddy’s frontside 180 up then cab down at the three up/six down spot.
-It brought to mind your frontside 180 up then switch back three down from Square One.
-Did one inspire the other or is that a coincidence?
+I’ve drawn up a bunch of connections between the parts you chose and your own.
+The first was Toddy’s frontside 180 up, cab down at Pimlico.
+It brought to mind your frontside 180 up, switch three down from Square One.
+Did one inspire the other?

 Olly Todd in Portraits (2003) and Tom Knox in Square One (2008)

-Would you say filming at that spot is like a middle ground between a line and a single trick?
-The second trick takes pride of place but it wouldn’t look as good without a set-up trick.
-You couldn’t just ollie up if you were going to film something.
+Would you say that spot is a middle ground between a line and a single trick?
+The second trick takes pride of place but it wouldn’t look good without a set-up trick.
+You couldn’t just ollie up if you were going to film something, you know?

 There’s also a kickflip nose wheelie into a bank quickly followed by a kickflip over a grass gap.
-That strikes a chord here for the footwork and because you’ve occasionally repeated the same tricks which ‘breaks the rules’ a little
+That strikes a chord here for the footwork.
+You’ve occasionally repeated the same tricks in lines which “breaks the rules” a little.

 “Fuck it, I can’t think of anything else to do.
 I’ll just do two of the same trick.”